mkpgtr/NudgeAPI_MYSQL/readme.md

 3. I also discovered that UNCHECKING(disabling) the ENABLE FOREIGN KEY CHECKS does not throw an error when we delete parent rows & this might lead to inconsistent data.

 4. I also found out that if we try creating relationships between table rows with inconsistent data types then we will get an error.
 This took a lot of my time while I was starting out.

+5. My experience while building this API was phenomenal.
+I did very simple things but I enjoyed it a lot.
+Being able to connect my php+mysql training to something like this was very enlightening.
+I also felt that development can be fun when we are able to connect small things with other small things.

 ============================================================================